proc7ts/context-values/README.md

 They extend a `ContextKey` abstract class.
 The following implementations are available:

-- `SingleContextKey` that allows associate a single value with it, and
+- `SingleContextKey` that allows associating a single value with it, and
-- `MultiContextKey` that allows to associate multiple values with it.
+- `MultiContextKey` that allows associating multiple values with it.

 ```typescript
 import { ContextRegistry, SingleContextKey, MultiContextKey } from '@proc7ts/context-values';